Page Content

 The UPS nine-month program runs from September to May.
 The week-long UPS Summer Program is held in June.

-The Worrall Scholars Program recruits talented pre-medical minority students to Mayo Clinic to experience our world-class medical education environment.
-Selection is based on high achievement on the MCAT with scores in the top percentile as reported by the Association of American Medical Colleges' Medical Minority Applicant Registry (Med-Mar)*.
-The program offers a three-day visit (April 11-13, 2024) in Phoenix, Arizona, with clinical shadowing at Mayo Clinic and faculty presentations at Mayo Clinic Alix School of Medicine.
-Scholars also participate in a mentorship program with Mayo Clinic physicians to help guide them through the medical school admissions process and their career development.
+The Worrall Scholars Program recruits talented pre-medical students to Mayo Clinic to experience our world-class medical education environment.
+The program offers a three-day visit from April 23-25, 2025, in Phoenix, Arizona, with clinical shadowing at Mayo Clinic and faculty presentations at Mayo Clinic Alix School of Medicine.
+Scholars also participate in a mentorship program with Mayo Clinic physicians to help guide them through the medical school application and admissions process, as well as their career development.

 For high school students